spinnaker/spinnaker/docs/commands.md

 Using {{region}} will make Spinnaker use AWS regions in the hostname to access discovery so that you can have discovery for multiple regions.
  * `--edda`: The endpoint Edda is reachable at.
 Edda is not a hard dependency of Spinnaker, but is helpful for reducing the request volume against AWS.
 See [https://github.com/Netflix/edda](https://github.com/Netflix/edda) for more information.
  * `--environment`: The environment name for the account.
 Many accounts can share the same environment (e.g. dev, test, prod)
+ * `--launching-lifecycle-hook-default-result`: (*Default*: `ABANDON`) Defines the action the Auto Scaling group should take when the lifecycle hook timeout elapses or if an unexpected failure occurs.
+This parameter can be either CONTINUE or ABANDON.
+The default value is ABANDON.
+ * `--launching-lifecycle-hook-heartbeat-timeout-seconds`: (*Default*: `3600`) Set the heartbeat timeout for the lifecycle hook.
+Instances can " +
+          "remain in a wait state for a finite period of time.
+The default is one hour (3600 seconds).
+ * `--launching-lifecycle-hook-notification-target-arn`: The ARN of the notification target that Amazon EC2 Auto Scaling uses to notify you when an instance is in the transition state for the lifecycle hook.
+This target can be either an SQS queue or an SNS topic.

+ * `--launching-lifecycle-hook-role-arn`: The ARN of the IAM role that allows the Auto Scaling group to publish to the specified notification target, for example, an Amazon SNS topic or an Amazon SQS queue.
  * `--no-validate`: (*Default*: `false`) Skip validation.
  * `--provider-version`: Some providers support multiple versions/release tracks.
 This allows you to pick the version of the provider (not the resources it manages) to run within Spinnaker.
  * `--read-permissions`: (*Default*: `[]`) A user must have at least one of these roles in order to view this account's cloud resources.
  * `--regions`: (*Default*: `[]`) The AWS regions this Spinnaker account will manage.
  * `--required-group-membership`: (*Default*: `[]`) A user must be a member of at least one specified group in order to make changes to this account's cloud resources.
+ * `--terminating-lifecycle-hook-default-result`: (*Default*: `ABANDON`) Defines the action the Auto Scaling group should take when the lifecycle hook timeout elapses or if an unexpected failure occurs.
+This parameter can be either CONTINUE or ABANDON.
+The default value is ABANDON.
+ * `--terminating-lifecycle-hook-heartbeat-timeout-seconds`: (*Default*: `3600`) Set the heartbeat timeout for the lifecycle hook.
+Instances can " +
+          "remain in a wait state for a finite period of time.
+The default is one hour (3600 seconds).
+ * `--terminating-lifecycle-hook-notification-target-arn`: The ARN of the notification target that Amazon EC2 Auto Scaling uses to notify you when an instance is in the transition state for the lifecycle hook.
+This target can be either an SQS queue or an SNS topic.

+ * `--terminating-lifecycle-hook-role-arn`: The ARN of the IAM role that allows the Auto Scaling group to publish to the specified notification target, for example, an Amazon SNS topic or an Amazon SQS queue.
  * `--write-permissions`: (*Default*: `[]`) A user must have at least one of these roles in order to make changes to this account's cloud resources.